My son and I get involved in the past.

 My favorite building is this small but noble law office.

-This recreated village is meaningful, particularly for anyone whose ancestral homes no longer exist or their towns have been replaced with modern buildings.
+Missouri Town 1855 is meaningful, particularly for anyone whose ancestral homes no longer exist or their towns have been replaced with modern buildings.
 Find these living history museums nearby where your ancestors lived, and go experience their lifestyle in person.
 It will help you to connect with them in a way that is not possible by merely reading about the era.

-After my morning exploration here, I stopped at the Whistle Stop Coffee and Mercantile for a fresh glass of iced White Jasmine tea.
+After my morning exploration here, I stopped at the Whistle Stop Coffee and Mercantile for a freshly-made glass of iced White Jasmine tea.
 And of course, I chatted with the townspeople.
 There are very few simple pleasures that I enjoy more than drinking iced tea and chatting with the locals of the towns I am visiting.

 I then went to the Lee’s Summit History Museum.
 The docents gathered around and regaled me with stories of the town’s fascinating families.